top of page

 The Jaipur Trophy

-The Jaipur Trophy represents one of polo's most storied international legacies—a series of exhibitions spanning multiple countries and decades.
+The Jaipur Trophy represents one of polo's most storied international legacies.

 For over a century, Jaipur Polo has competed at the highest levels across Europe, India, and the United States.
 The institution has presented trophies to clubs worldwide, establishing a tradition of international competition rooted in competitive excellence and cultural exchange.